Deeraj-G/CSE-13S/asgn5/README.md

 -h: Prints out a help message describing the purpose of the program and the command-line options it accepts

+## Errors in Code

+My `dump_tree` or `rebuild_tree` isn't working properly as the encoder writes a large amount of `^@` to the outfile

+There are many other errors as my encoder isn't working properly and I haven't implemented a working decoder yet

 ## Credit

 Used the provided C code and pseudocode from the asgn5.pdf from Dr. Long